Stack cake

 Stack cake, also called apple stack cake, is a stack of cakes layered with filling.
 Traditionally the cakes are made in a cast iron skillet, but they can be baked as well.
 The cake batter itself is made with molasses, and makes a crisp cake, similar to shortbread or biscuit.
-The apple filling for the cake can be made with applesauce, apple butter, apple jelly, re-hydrated preserved apple rings, or other types of filling can be used such as apricot, date and raspberry.
+The apple filling for the cake can be made with applesauce, apple butter, apple jelly, or re-hydrated preserved apple rings, or other types of filling can be used such as apricot, date and raspberry.
 The cake is a specialty of Appalachian cuisine.

 Origin

 An origin story proposed by Sidney Saylor Farr in 1983 is that stack cakes were a local substitute for layered wedding cake, which were prohibitively expensive.
 According to the legend, women would each donate a layer of cake, however, this is doubtful, because stack cakes require at least two days for the apple filling and cake flavors to combine.
 It's said that anyone eating the cake without waiting would wonder "what all the shouting was about".

 Another proposed origin story is that James Harrod, eventual founder of Harrodsburg, Kentucky, brought stack cake from Pennsylvania to Kentucky, but the cake would not have gained popularity until flour became widely available, over 100 years later.
 There is no definitive account of the cake's origins.